Create an App

 - Hosted Authentication - Nylas handles the authentication.
 Hosted authentication is faster and easier to implement than Native authentication.

-- Native Authentication - When you need to white-label every step of authentication.
+- Native Authentication - When you need to customize every step of authentication.

 After reading up on how to authenticate Nylas accounts, review the information for your specific provider.
 Nylas connects with every email, contact, and calendar provider.
 Most are straightforward and only require the IMAP/SMTP settings.
 We do have guides for providers who need a few more steps.